Rafa-Szymanski/Wealth-of-Nations-Project/README.md

 # Wealth-of-Nations-Project
-This is my first project with Just-IT during my 12 weeks bootcamp.#
+This is my first project with Just-IT during my 12 weeks bootcamp.
+It covered General Data Protection legislation principals followed by preparing data set for visualisation in Excel and creating a simple graph in there.
+There are also covered some basic operations in Excel e.g. saving a workbook with a password, macros, creating print buttons and an Excel dashboard.

+You will also find my first Tableau dashboard in here.